Addiction is defined as a chronic, relapsing brain disease that affects both the brain and behavior.

-All of the Sanford House facilities are uniquely situated to provide an urban experience, near many “real life” downtown locations.
-And we are also close to numerous parks and walking trails.
-These natural, out-of-doors backdrops give practical application to our evidence-based treatment programs.
-At Sanford House, you are not hidden away, but in the safety of treatment, you are given small doses of exposure to what will be the rest of your life in recovery.
+All of the Sanford facilities are uniquely situated to provide town and country experiences.
+We are close to numerous parks and walking trails.
+These natural, out-of-doors backdrops give practical application to our evidence-based practices.
+Here you are not hidden away, but in the safety of treatment, you will experience small amounts of exposure to what will be the rest of your life in recovery.
+And the nearness of our treatment centers to residential neighborhoods goes a long way to dispelling negative stereotypes about how those with the disease of addiction “behave”.

-The Guiding Principles of Sanford House Addiction Treatment Centers (Sanford House)
+The Guiding Principles of Sanford Addiction Treatment Centers (Sanford)

 Treatment begins in a particular place.
 There are many options for addiction treatment and we encourage you to find a location that suits your expectations and your lifestyle.
-In the same way hospitals have learned that healing happens best in an aesthetically pleasing environment, rehab works best if you feel comfortable and safe.
-And a pleasing environment can contribute toward reducing stress and serve as a vehicle to healing.
+In the same way hospitals have learned that healing happens best in an aesthetically pleasing environment, addiction treatment is more successful if you feel comfortable and safe.
+And a pleasing environment can contribute toward reducing stress, promoting self-care, and serve as a vehicle to healing.

 Sanford House at Cherry Street for Women and Sanford House at John Street for Men are both historic homes on tree-lined, residential streets in Grand Rapids, Michigan.
-In the addiction treatment world, they are considered small – room for ten and twenty clients respectively for residential treatment.
-We are privately held and offer an environment that is homelike, intimate and decidedly non-institutional.
-And because of this, we are able to focus on personalized, individual client care.
+The houses accommodate ten and twenty clients respectively for Residential Treatment.
+Similarly, our Partial Hospitalization Program (PHP) or Day Program is gender specific and housed in our residential centers.

-Our staff of addiction professionals promises state of the art, clinical therapies.
-Similarly, our wellness staff creates engaging activities and robust physical excursions.
-We take into consideration all our client’s needs, and help them explore new enthusiasms such as: acupuncture, hiking, art therapy and weight training.
-We also provide a forum to express and renew previous passions.
-Sanford House treats adult men and women (over the age of 18) separately.
+Our staff of addiction professionals promises sophisticated clinical therapies.
+So too, our wellness team creates engaging activities and robust physical excursions.
+We take into consideration all our client’s needs, and help them explore new enthusiasms such as: mindfulness, hiking, art therapy, and weight training.
+Sanford treats adult men and women (over the age of 18) separately.

-At Sanford House, we treat the whole person with respect and dignity.
+At Sanford, we treat the whole person with respect and dignity.
 Every voice is heard.
-We are (unapologetically) located in the Midwest and our Midwestern values are key to our many treatment successes.
-We instill a strong work ethic that comes in handy when the “going gets tough”.
+We are located in the Midwest and our midwestern values are key to our many treatment successes.
+We instill a strong work ethic that serves when the “going gets tough”.
 And modest integrity and the desire to help others are hallmarks of successful recovery from addiction.

 Individualized Treatment and Integrated Therapies

-At Sanford House, we believe there are many paths to recovery.
+There are many paths to recovery.
 Just as each client is unique, every recovery is unique.
-And because we are not bogged down by bureaucracy, we are able to adapt our program to fit each client.
+And because we are not bogged down by bureaucracy, we are able to adapt our programs to fit each client.
 We seek to find the inherent value and strength in each individual.
 Our clinicians focus on resolving the underlying issues that often cause substance use, such as trauma, unhealthy relationships and isolation.
-We also treat addiction and mental health at the same time.
-And we begin to uncover those things that make you, YOU.
-The result is not only a life free of addiction, but the ability to re-engage in the world with hope, enthusiasm and full contact.
+And we begin to uncover those things that make you, you.
+The result is not only a life free of addiction, but the ability to re-engage in the world with hope, enthusiasm, and full contact.

 We offer the following options for alcohol and other drug addiction treatment:

-Every program at Sanford House includes: assessment, treatment planning, individual and group counseling, psychoeducation, and drug and alcohol screening.
-Programs also include community involvement, early recovery support and wellness healing.
-Wellness healing includes: healthy nutrition, movement, spiritual exploration and creative expression.
-And our staff promises to help you determine your appropriate level of care.
+Every program at Sanford includes: psychological and medical assessment, treatment planning, individual and group counseling, psychoeducation, and drug and alcohol screening.
+Programs also include community involvement, early recovery support, and wellness healing.

-Residential Treatment means you live at Sanford House for a period of time – our comprehensive programs often take place over four weeks or longer.
+Residential Treatment means you live at a Sanford facility for a period of time.
 This arrangement provides a structured environment in which to recover.
-It is often beneficial to leave what might be a “triggering” environment, and residential treatment gives you an extended period of time to focus on your needs and your sobriety.
+It is often beneficial to leave what might be a “triggering” environment, and Residential Treatment gives you time to focus on your needs and your sobriety.
 Our residential program also offers monitoring of medication and medical issues.
-Residential Treatment is the most comprehensive approach to recovery and it is critical to stay in treatment long enough to establish successful results.
+Medication-Assisted Treatment (MAT) combines behavioral therapy and medications to treat SUDs.

 Gender Specific Treatment

-At Sanford House, our addiction treatment programs are geared toward men and women separately.
-Often called “gender specific treatment,” it means we do not have co-ed facilities.
+At Sanford, our Residential Treatment programs are geared toward men and women separately.
 When we separate clients by gender, men learn about recovery alongside other men, and women work with other women.
 Our clients tell us that when they participate in gender-specific therapy groups, it allows them to discuss sensitive and personal issues they may not feel comfortable sharing with the opposite gender.
-Women and men’s paths to addiction are different.
-They experience and recover from addiction differently.
-In that regard, issues such as communication, friendships, family responsibilities, trust and intimacy are all influenced by gender.
+Sanford’s LGBTQ+ Integrated Addiction Treatment provides a safe space to discuss and affirm sexuality, gender identity, gender nonconformity and their parallels to substance misuse.

 Our clients work hard for their recovery.
 And they participate in all manner of science-based group therapy.
 They have rigorous individual sessions with their counselors.
-On any given day, our clients may plumb the inner-workings of their family systems and relationships, study brain chemistry, participate in art therapy, have an acupuncture session and go to an outside 12-step meeting.
+On any given day, our clients may plumb the inner-workings of their family systems and relationships; study brain chemistry; participate in art therapy; and go to an outside 12-step meeting.
 They might listen to a lecture on “relapse triggers”, read an assignment and write in their journals.
 Our clients are busy and diligent, committed to sobriety and a new life in recovery.

-So, when it comes to our philosophy about downtime and extra-curricular “Excursions,” we are always looking for interesting, town and country ideas to spark previous passions.
+So, when it comes to our philosophy about downtime and extra-curricular “Excursions,” we are always looking for interesting ideas to spark previous passions.
 Or to fire up a brand new activity our clients can experience in the safety of treatment.
 Often, one of our excursions will rekindle a yen for an activity a client used to enjoy or serve as an awakening.
-At Sanford House, we believe that sober, passionate involvement is one of the keys to successful, long term recovery.
+At all the Sanford facilities we educate our clients that safe, passionate involvement is one of the keys to successful long-term recovery.
 And we have found that some of the best learning happens during recreational experiences.

-Alcohol, cocaine, Vicodin, marijuana and other drugs, cause a host of problems in the body.
+Alcohol, cocaine, opioids, marijuana, and other drugs, cause a host of problems in the body.
 And not the least of which is nutrition.
-Alcohol impedes nutritional breakdown, stimulants suppress the appetite altogether and opiates cause stomach issues – especially during withdrawal.
+Alcohol impedes nutritional breakdown, stimulants suppress the appetite altogether and opiates cause stomach upsets – especially during withdrawal.
 Some drugs cause you to eat too much, others too little.
 A person who is suffering from active addiction is unlikely to eat healthily or prepare a well-balanced meal.
-In fact, many of our clients say they “used” to enjoy cooking.
 And let’s face it, “the munchies” almost always include fatty foods or vending machine fare: those “treats” designed to boost dopamine levels.

 One of the primary purposes of early recovery is relearning self-care.
-Redefining “comfort food” with fresh, whole, garden-to-table options and plenty of greens are what the doctor (and the Sanford House chef) recommend.
-Rich foods are okay every once in a while, like a creamed soup on a cold winter’s night, but off-the-vine fruits and vegetables and lean meats and fish are best for long term good health.
+Our Sanford House Chef redefines “comfort food” with fresh, whole, garden-to-table options and plenty of greens.
+Rich foods are fine occasionally, like a creamed soup on a cold winter’s night, but off-the-vine fruits and vegetables and lean meats and fish are best for long term good health.

 The Family Program

 Family members can be powerful allies in recovery.
-At Sanford House, we want to be there for the entire family.
+And at Sanford, we want to be there for the entire family.
 We believe family involvement is one of the most important components for a successful treatment experience.
 Clients are encouraged to invite family members to their individual therapy sessions.
-Family sessions educate your loved ones about the disease of addiction and encourage positive communication.
+And The Family Program is designed to educate your loved ones about the disease of addiction and encourage positive communication.
+Virtual options are available.

 Accreditation, Credentials and Licenses